Second Sudanese Civil War: Addis Ababa Agreement ended

-The Addis Ababa Accords incorporated in the Constitution of Sudan; the violation of the agreement led to the second civil war.
-A number of mutinies by former Anyanya took place in 1974, 1975, and February 1976, the March 1975 mutiny at Akobo seeing 200 killed, 150 soldiers executed, and 48 more sentenced to imprisonment for up to 15 years.
+The accords of the Addis Ababa Agreement had been incorporated in the Constitution of Sudan; the violation of the agreement led to the second civil war.

-The first violations occurred when President Jaafar Nimeiry attempted to take control of oil fields straddling the north–south border.
-Oil had been discovered in Bentiu in 1978, in southern Kurdufan and Upper Blue Nile in 1979, the Unity oilfields in 1980 and Adar oilfields in 1981, and in Heglig in 1982.
-Access to the oil fields meant significant economic benefit to whoever controlled them.
+The first violations occurred when President Gaafar Nimeiry attempted to take control of oil fields straddling the north–south border.
+Oil had been discovered in Bentiu in 1978, in southern Kordofan and Upper Blue Nile in 1979, the Unity oilfields in 1980 and Adar oilfields in 1981, and in Heglig in 1982.
+Access to the oil fields brought significant economic benefit to whoever controlled them.

 Islamic fundamentalists in the north had been discontented with the Addis Ababa Agreement, which gave relative autonomy to the non-Islamic majority Southern Sudan Autonomous Region.
-The fundamentalists continued to grow in power, and in 1983 President Nimeiry declared all Sudan an Islamic state, terminating the Southern Sudan Autonomous Region.
+The fundamentalists continued to grow in power, and in 1983 President Nimeiry declared all of Sudan an Islamic state, terminating the Southern Sudan Autonomous Region and starting the Second Sudanese Civil War.

 Sudan People's Liberation Army (SPLA)

+In May 1983, the 1st Division's 105th Battalion in the Sudanese military mutinied in the towns of Bor, South Sudan and Pibor.
+Government soldiers moved to suppress the mutiny but were repulsed by the rebels.

-The Sudan People's Liberation Army (SPLA) was founded in 1983 as a rebel group, to reestablish an autonomous Southern Sudan by fighting against the central government.
-While based in Southern Sudan, it identified itself as a movement for all oppressed Sudanese citizens, and was led by John Garang.
-Initially, the SPLA campaigned for a United Sudan, criticizing the central government for policies that were leading to national "disintegration".
+The Sudan People's Liberation Army (SPLA) was founded in 1983 as a rebel group, to reestablish an autonomous southern Sudan by fighting against the central government.
+While based in southern Sudan, it identified itself as a movement for all oppressed Sudanese citizens, and was led by John Garang.
+Initially, the SPLA campaigned for a united Sudan, criticizing the central government for policies that were leading to national "disintegration".

-In September 1985 announced the end of the state of emergency and dismantled the emergency courts but soon promulgated a new judiciary act, which continued many of the practices of the emergency courts.
+In September 1985 the Government of Sudan announced the end of the state of emergency and dismantled the emergency courts but soon promulgated a new judiciary act, which continued many of the practices of the emergency courts.
 Despite Nimeiry's public assurances that the rights of non-Muslims would be respected, southerners and other non-Muslims remained deeply suspicious.